mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Task 1

-Enable webhook fulfillment for the intent created in [task 1 in part 1](#task1).
+Enable webhook fulfillment for the intent created in part 1, task 3.

-Create a simple express webhook answering the intent with the same response as Dialogflow did as well as fallback handling if unknown intents are routed to the webhook.
+Extend the provided backend (./index.js) to respond to the intent with the same responses as Dialogflow.
+Also did as well as fallback handling if unknown intents are routed to the webhook.

-Test your webhook using either the testing tool in Dialogflow or Actions by Google.
+Test your webhook using either the testing tool in Dialogflow or Actions on Google.

-Hint: You will have to
+Hint: You will have to enable webhook your dialogflow under fulfillment.
+It might be a good idea to remove some of your responses to make sure your get your responses from the application and not one of the predefined responses.

 <a name="task2-1"></a>